Blogs/AI

 • For Office Tasks: Look into the Slack, Trello, or Notion skills to automate the project management busywork.

-• For Coders: The GitHub integrations are brilliant.
+• For Coders: The GitHub integrations and AI-powered CLI tools are brilliant.
 You can check the status of a project right from your phone without opening your laptop.

 • For Content Creators: Try the skills built for summarizing long PDFs or sorting files.
 You can also install powerful media dependencies right from the setup menu!
 Look out for openai-whisper to handle audio transcription, or visual tools like nano-banana-pro, video-frames, and camsnap to automate the media workflows.